automerge/automerge-swift/README.md

 # Automerge-swifter

-An automerge implementation for swift.
+An Automerge implementation for swift.

 This is a reasonably low-level library with relatively few concessions to ergonomics, nicer APIs should be built on top of this work.